Albury - South

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albury-South has 251 active public transport stops offering a mix of train and bus services.
-These stops are served by 129 routes, facilitating 3,493 weekly passenger trips in total.
-Residents enjoy excellent accessibility to transport, with an average distance of 133 meters to the nearest stop.
+Albury-South has 251 active public transport stops.
+These are a mix of train and bus services.
+They are served by 129 individual routes, providing a total of 3,493 weekly passenger trips.

 Frequently Asked Questions - Transport